jdiedrichsen/pcm_toolbox/documentation/pcm_toolbox_manual.md

 \pagebreak

 # Overview
-the toolbox provides function for model fitting, comparison, and some basic visualization.
-What the toolbox does *not* provide are functions to extract the required data from the first-level GLM or raw data, search-light code or code for ROI definition.
-We have omitted these function as they strongly depend on the analysis package used for basic imaging analysis.
+The toolbox provides function for model fitting, model comparison, and some basic visualization.
+What the toolbox does *not* provide are functions to extract the required data from the first-level GLM or raw data, or to run search-light or ROI analyses.
+We have omitted these function as they strongly depend on the analysis package used for the basic imaging analysis.
 Some useful tools for the extraction of multivariate data from the standard first-level GLM, please see the [RSA-toolbox](https://github.com/rsagroup/rsatoolbox) and [Surfing toolbox](https://github.com/nno/surfing).

 The functions provided in the toolbox can be categorized into different categories: